idsia-robotics/navground/docs/guides/extend/register_py.rst

 Property Schema
 ---------------

-Pass an optional argument of type :py:`typing.Callable[[dict[str, typing.Any]], None]` when registering a property to add validation constrains.
+Pass an optional argument of type :py:`collections.abc.Callable[[dict[str, typing.Any]], None]` when registering a property to add validation constrains.
 For example, to mark an integer property as strictly positive, add

 .. code-block:: python